falkr/tbl/pages/preparation.md

 # Preparation

 Part of this seminar is a preparation _before_ we meet, so that you get better learning results for yourself, but also that you get a more authentic feeling of a TBL session.

 - Read at least the section **Overview of TBL** below.
 - Optionally, browse through the additional material below.

 # Overview of TBL

-Abstract: To quickly get an overview of team-based learning, it is easiest to look at its elements at the surface level---focusing on <strong style="color: #F74D63">what</strong> is happening---before we dive into more details.
+:abstract: To quickly get an overview of team-based learning, it is easiest to look at its elements at the surface level---focusing on _what_ is happening---before we dive into more details.
 You will learn about the main elements of team-based learning, how a course is partitioned into units, and how each unit consists of a sequence of learning activities.

 ## The Teams